30 product(s) found for "Courgettes Pumpkins"

 COURGETTE BLACKJACK F1

-C15 - Available from mid Jan.
-Mid-early.
+C15 - Mid-early variety.
 Very dark green fruits look almost black.
 Hybrid. @18.
 Bush.
 Sow Mar-Jul.

 C17 - Plump, oval fruits from Bologna.
 Make nice round slices for frying.
 Light green with a good flavour. @45 seeds Bush.
 Sow Mar-Jul and harvest mid Jun-end Oct.

 C10 - UFO shaped courgette which has a firmer consistency when cooked (more like white fish).
 Just cut into 'steaks' or slices and fry. @54.
 Trailing.
 Sow Feb-Aug.
 As seen on BBC Gardeners World on the 2nd of June 2006.

 C11 - An early, productive courgette from Genova with light green fruits. @45.
 Bush.
 Sow mid Feb-Aug.

 C21 - A hybrid yellow variety which is vigorous plant.
 Thick skinned and a great variety for using raw in salads. @18.
 Sow Mar-Aug.
 Featured by Carol Klein on the BBC series 'Grow your own veg' 09/02/07.

 C23 - Hybrid courgette.
 Light green with slight dark green stripes.
 Pick when medium sized for best flavour. @18 Seeds.
 Sow Feb-Jul.

 COURGETTE LUNGO BIANCA OF SICILY ON SALE - SAVE..